cspr-rad/kairos-spec/src/spec.typ

 The CLI will be deployed on modern, potentially less powerfull hardware.

+== Features

+=== Deposit money into L2 system

+*[tag:F00]*: Users should be able to deposit tokens from their L1 account to their L2 account at any given time through a command line interface (CLI).

+=== Withdraw money from L2 system

+*[tag:F01]*: Users should be able to withdraw tokens from their L2 account to their L1 account any given time through a CLI.
+This interaction should not require the approval of the operator (#link("https://ethereum.org/en/developers/docs/scaling/validium/#deposits-and-withdrawals")[see Ethereum's validium]).

+=== Transfer money within the L2 system

+*[tag:F02]*: Users should be able to transfer tokens from their L2 account to another user's L2 account at any given time through a CLI.

+=== Query account balances

+*[tag:F03]*: Anyone should be able to query any L2 account balances at any given time through a CLI.
+In particular, users can also query their personal L2 account balance.

+=== Query transaction data

+*[tag:F04]*: Anyone should be able to query any L2 transactions at any given time through a CLI.

+=== Verification

+*[tag:F05]*: Anyone should be able to verify deposits, withdrawals, or transactions either through a CLI or application programming interface (API), i.e. a machine-readable way.

 = Requirements <requirements>

 Based on the product overview given in the previous section, this section aims to describe testable, functional requirements the system needs to meet.